 Do you often have shortness of breath, especially when you go to bed at night?
 Are your ankles, feet and legs swollen?
 Or, have you noticed that you have begun to cough or wheeze when you exercise?
 These are all commons symptoms of heart failure.

-Heart failure can be a misleading term.
-It is not when the heart stops, but when the heart’s muscles weaken and cannot pump a sufficient amount of blood throughout your body.
+Heart failure can be a misleading term as it refers to how the heart is pumping, not when the heart stops.
+Specifically, heart failure is a term used to describe a condition where the heart cannot pump a sufficient amount of blood throughout your body.
 Learn more about this condition that impacts nearly 6.5 million Americans.

 Causes of heart failure

 One of the main causes of heart failure is coronary artery disease, also known as CAD.
 CAD is a condition where the arteries become clogged with plaque.
 This reduces the heart’s ability to pump enough blood.

 Additional causes for heart failure include having previously had a heart attack or any heart defects.
 Conditions such as persistent high blood pressure, heart valve disease, an infection that diminished the heart’s function, arrhythmias, obesity, diabetes, HIV, hypothyroidism, alcoholism or drug dependency, along with certain chemotherapy treatments can also be causes.